rkuma183/wilsonmar.github.io/_posts/2016-06-16-image-processing-using-aws-lambda.md

 0. Trigger invokes Lambda function
 0. <a href="#Add2Dynamo">Add to list in DynamoDB</a>

-0. Apply image recognition (extent image has nudity, etc.)
+0. Apply image recognition (extent image has nudity, is a face, etc.)
 0. <a href="#UpdateDynamo">Update DynamoDB</a> with results and timings

    If acceptable, continue: